stowball/hucssley/README.md

 #### Colors: `$hu-colors`

-To get you started, Hucssley provides a generous palette of colours in the spectrum at multiple scales, as well as for keywords like `inherit` and `transparent`:
+To get you started, Hucssley provides a generous palette of colors in the spectrum at multiple scales, as well as for keywords like `inherit` and `transparent`:

 ```scss
 $hu-colors: (